traveller59/spconv/README.md

 The GPU Indice Generation algorithm is a unofficial implementation of paper [SECOND](http://www.mdpi.com/1424-8220/18/10/3337).
 That algorithm (don't include GPU SubM indice generation algorithm) may be protected by patent.

+This project only support CUDA 9.0+.
+If you are using cuda 8.0, please update it to 9.0.

 ## Install

 0. Use ```git clone xxx.git --recursive``` to clone this repo.

-1. Download stable LibTorch from pytorch [website](https://pytorch.org/).

-2. Set an environment variable ```LIBTORCH_ROOT``` to the root path of LibTorch.

-3. Install boost headers to your system include path, you can use either ```sudo apt-get install libboostall-dev``` or download compressed files from boost official website and copy headers to include path.
+1. Install boost headers to your system include path, you can use either ```sudo apt-get install libboostall-dev``` or download compressed files from boost official website and copy headers to include path.

-4. Download cmake >= 3.13.2, then add cmake executables to PATH.
+2. Download cmake >= 3.13.2, then add cmake executables to PATH.

-5. run ```python setup.py install```.
+3. Ensure you have install pytorch 1.0 in your environment, run ```python setup.py install```.

 ## Compare with SparseConvNet